Welcome to the website of

 WEEKLY PARTNERSHIP NOTE

-Please read this week's Weekly Escomb Partnership Note for Sunday 20th May (Pentecost Sunday).
+Please read this week's Weekly Escomb Partnership Note for Sunday 17 June 2018 (11th Sunday in Ordinary Time)

 OUR LADY IMMACULATE & ST. CUTHBERT'S CEMETERY: if anyone would like information about existing graves in the cemetery, please email email@example.com for further details.